sophietheopossum/blood-of-the-chimera/README.md

 The GLib library of C routines

 ### `dev-qt/qtnetwork`
+MASKED
-fixed dependency version of the libressl ebuild
+fixed dependency version of the libressl ebuild. currently masked by removing the .ebuild extension as it has been accepted upstream into ::libressl, but kept for future reference/as a backup.

 ### `dev-vcs/gitkraken-bin`
 WORK IN PROGRESS